Powered by Smartsupp

-Knowing how to analyse Deriv on TradingView is among the best ways to improve your trading skills and make better decisions.
+Knowing how to analyze Deriv on TradingView is one of the best ways to improve your trading skills and make better trading decisions.

 In fact, TradingView has become one of the most popular platforms among traders and investors across different markets due to its extensive set of tools, advanced charting features, and community of like-minded traders.

-With Deriv, a broker known for offering various financial instruments such as forex, commodities, synthetic indices, and cryptocurrencies, combining the two can lead to powerful trading strategies.
+By combining Deriv, a broker known for offering various financial instruments such as forex, commodities, synthetic indices, and cryptocurrencies, with the two, powerful trading strategies can emerge.

-This guide will walk you through the essential steps and techniques on how to analyse Deriv on TradingView.
+This guide will walk you through the essential steps and techniques for analyzing Deriv on TradingView.

-Before diving into how to analyse Deriv on TradingView, it is important to set up your TradingView account and ensure that it’s connected to your Deriv account.
+Before diving into how to analyze Deriv on TradingView, set up your TradingView account and ensure it’s connected to your Deriv account.
 Here’s how you can get started:

 a.
 Create a TradingView Account